velopaymentsapi/velo-ruby/docs/UsersApi.md

   status: VeloPayments::UserStatus.new, # UserStatus | The status of the User.
   entity_id: 'entity_id_example', # String | The entityId of the User.
   page: 1, # Integer | Page number.
 Default is 1.
-  page_size: 25, # Integer | Page size.
-Default is 25.
-Max allowable is 100.
+  page_size: 25, # Integer | The number of results to return in a page
   sort: 'email:asc' # String | List of sort fields (e.g. ?sort=email:asc,lastName:asc) Default is email:asc 'name' The supported sort fields are - email, lastNmae.
 }